 In her spare time, Dr. Mainland writes fiction, reads in English, German, and Dutch, and talks about literature with her book club.
 If no-one else is available, she’ll also talk about literature to her cat, who enjoys this immensely.
-Her other hobbies include traveling, playing chess, and eating.
+Her other hobbies include traveling, playing chess, practicing banjo, and eating.

 Returning.
 Kindle Direct Publishing, 2021.

 “Domestic Colonialism: Sophie von Sternheim’s Bourgeois Conquests” South Atlantic Review, 81:1, 2016.

 “Teaching Literature like a Foreign Language” Pedagogy 13:1, 2013.

 “Chopin’s Bildungsroman: Male Role Models in The Awakening” Mississippi Quarterly 64:1-22, 2011.

 Dora and her Sisters.
 Saarbrücken: Verlag Dr. Müller, 2007.

 “The Middle-Class Burden: Domestic Colonialism in Elizabeth Gaskell’s North and South,” presented in the “Victorian Women Novelists: Navigating Place in British Society” panel at the virtual South Atlantic Modern Language Association conference, November 2020.

 Co-Chair of the two “Silenced Masculinities” panels at the South Atlantic Modern Language Association conference, November 2019.